 Although print indexes to legal journals and periodicals are available at law school libraries, researchers typically use online indexes to search for articles on legal topics.

 LegalTrac is an online index to legal periodicals that is available to public, academic, and law libraries in South Carolina through DISCUS.
-It allows researchers to search for articles by author or keyword and to limit searches to individual journals.
-LegalTrac includes limited full-text articles in its database; however, the researcher can check library catalogs and e-journals databases to locate particular articles in print or online.
+It allows you to search for articles by author or keyword and to limit searches to individual journals.
+LegalTrac includes limited full-text articles in its database; however, you can check library catalogs and e-journals databases to locate particular articles in print or online.

 Endangered Species Act: Keyword search in LegalTrac for “Endangered Species Act and Florida panther”: Jessica Alfano, Gaps in the Endangered Species Act: The Plight of the Florida Panther, 40 Boston College Environmental Affairs Law Review 335 (2013).

 Grandparent Visitation: Keyword search in LegalTrac for “grandparent visitation and South Carolina”: M. Ronald McMahan, Jr., Grandparent Visitation Rights in South Carolina in the Wake of Troxel v.
 Granville, 52 South Carolina Law Review 759 (2001).